pcafstockf/openapi-ast-generator/README.md

 They expose methods to operate on data, but how they store that data is up to them.
 To simplify, we will refer to these Ast interfaces as the "`CodeGenAst`"

+## Configuration / Customization
+The code produced by openapi-ast-generator is highly customizable and configuration driven (explained in greater detail below).

 ## Transformation

 The **first processing pipeline** is a preparation step that processes command line options, cleans, consolidates, and optimizes an OpenApi specification document.